 Before introducing AIOps to its IT operations, the airline was using services that were state-of-the-art at the time.

 Every ITOM platform provides some level of capability to gauge threshold parameters.
 Essentially, this consists of monitoring systems that generate alerts when there are deviations from baseline performance.
 They may also have the ability to provide time-to-threshold reports.
 This is data that provides updates on how quickly things are approaching preset alarm levels.

 This data is then shared via a reporting feed – or emails and texts – to let the right person (or team) know so they can take prompt action.
 For obvious reasons, such an approach works better in an environment where it is possible to determine what constitutes “typical” behavior.

 In the airline scenario, the IT operations platform raised an alert as capacity started maxing out.
 But it wasn’t able to overlay what the implications were to the overall business services delivered – the promotion and the travel rebooking.
 It triggered a workflow that was slow and required intervention to respond to the situation caused by the storm.

-Today, AIOps solutions enable airlines to do things differently and more efficiently.
-They run promotions year-round, regardless of the weather.
+Today, AIOps solutions enable the airline to do things differently and more efficiently.
+It can run promotions year-round, regardless of the weather.
 Let’s look at the approach that improved the outcome:

-Airlines now have the ability to provide contextual insights.
-They leverage similar time-to-threshold analysis, but the report information is based on the correlations to business services and performance data.
+The airline now has the ability to provide contextual insights.
+It leverages similar time-to-threshold analysis, but the report information is based on the correlations to business services and performance data.